NLP2RDF/documentation/docs/prov-and-conf.rst

 =======================================================

-Usage of compation properties allows to offer a default value for each annotation aspect and allows two reduce the number of ``nif:AnnotationGroup`` resources that must be synthesized to prevent ambiguities.
+Usage of compation properties allows to offer a default value for each annotation aspect and allows two reduce the number of ``nif:AnnotationUnit`` resources that must be synthesized to prevent ambiguities.
 However, they also increase technical complexity for consumption of provenance and confidence information.
 Using exclusively the generic ``nif:provenance`` and ``nif:confidence`` properties directly simplifies generation and consumption of this information, at the cost of